 We originally posted this article 6 years ago.
 Due to the continued popularity of VCT and people still asking if vinyl composite tile can be used in a garage, we have taken the time to update this article with the latest information.

-Vinyl composite tiles, or VCT, are 12” square tiles created with vinyl colored chips that are heated and pressed into sheets.
-Glued to your floor, they are extremely durable, resilient to chips and impact, and easy to keep clean.
+Vinyl composite tiles, otherwise known as VCT, are 12” square tiles created with vinyl colored chips combined with a filler of limestone that are heated and pressed into sheets.
+Glued to your floor, they are extremely durable, resilient to chips and impact, and fairly easy to keep clean.

 Installing VCT tiles for the garage

-Installation is more labor intensive but it can still be done in a weekend and doesn’t require quite the same tedious floor prep as an epoxy coated floor.
+Installation is somewhat labor intensive, but it can still be done in a long weekend (or longer if you like).
 Armstrong Flooring has good instructions for tile installation and layout as well.

-The next day snap or draw a line down the center of your garage floor for a reference to lay the first tiles.
-Make sure to measure out to the edges to insure that you end up with at least half a tile left when you need to cut for the ends.
-If you don’t, move your line over the appropriate amount to insure that you do.
+Next, you will want to snap a line down the center of your garage floor front to back for a reference to lay the first tiles.
+Make sure to measure out to the edges to insure that you end up close to an even amount of tile on either side when you need to cut for the edge.
+Move your line over the appropriate amount if necessary to insure that you do.

 Drawbacks of a VCT garage floor

 Something else to consider with vinyl composite tile is car tires.
-They can leave rubber marks on the tile occasionally and will need to be buffed out.
-They can also spin tiles loose sometimes if you turn the front tires in place without moving.
+They can leave rubber marks on the surface occasionally which will need to be buffed out.
+On some rare occasions a tile can spin loose if you turn the front tires in place without moving.
 No worries though if this does happen.
 You can easily replace or re-glue a spun or damaged tile.